Gender-Based Violence Specialized Services Toll-free call & text line 877.757.8297

 Gender-Based Violence is violence against a person because of their gender and encompasses domestic violence, sexual assault, and sex trafficking.
 Gender-based violence can happen to anyone, regardless of race, gender, age, religion, education, class, or sexual orientation.

 Services include individual assistance with safety planning and issues related to gender-based violence, as well as weekly support groups.
-Our advocates provide intensive, individualized services for survivors who are furthest from opportunity.
+Our advocates provide intensive, individualized services for survivors who are furthest from opportunity, particularly Black and African American women.

-The Children’s DV program works with children and non-abusive parents to minimize the impact of family violence.
-We utilize a nationally recognized model to help children overcome the trauma of witnessing violence in the home.
+The Children’s DV program works with youth and non-abusive parents to minimize the impact of family violence and help children overcome the trauma of witnessing violence in the home.

 Sexual Assault Advocacy